swarmstack/swarmstack/README.md

 ansible-playbook -i clusters/swarmstack [playbooks/docker.yml](https://github.com/swarmstack/swarmstack/blob/master/ansible/playbooks/docker.yml) -k

 * _(optional)_ Use this playbook if you haven't already brought up a Docker swarm, or just need to add swarm nodes to a new or existing Docker cluster.
-This playbook can also be used to maintain your Docker swarm nodes, and will serially work through each _[swarm]_ node in the cluster to update all packages using yum (edit /etc/yum.conf and set _'exclude='_ if you want to inhibit certain packages from being upgraded, even kernels), and will only take down and upgrade Docker on each node if Docker or kernel updates are available.
+This playbook can also be used to maintain your Docker swarm nodes, and will serially work through each _[swarm]_ node in the cluster to update all packages using yum (edit /etc/yum.conf and set _'exclude='_ if you want to inhibit certain packages from being upgraded, even kernels), and will only drain then later reactivate each node if Docker or kernel updates are available and will be applied.
 You should develop a process to run this maintenance on your hosts regularly by simply running this playbook again.

 ---